 Priority Group #1

-Students enrolled for the current school year that re-enroll on or before the last Wednesday of February.
+Students enrolled for the current school year are automatically re-enrolled unless formally withdrawn.
 (Students with an Individual Education Plan active on the first day of the following school year are automatically re-enrolled unless formally withdrawn).

 Priority Group #2